 January 31st: ‘Two Good Reads and a Song or Two’.

-February 28th: Afternoon Workshop with Margot Henderson.
+February 28th: Afternoon Workshop with Margot Henderson in the Caledonian Hotel in Portree.
 ‘Words for Well-Being’ is mainly directed towards carers and people who work in the caring profession.
 She says, “Sometimes we are so busy caring for others that we don’t find it easy to take space for ourselves.
 This workshop is a chance to take some time to relax and reflect, create and express.”
-2:30-4:30 p.m., Caledonian Hotel, downtown Portree. £5.
-Please make reservation, as space is limited. (email@example.com or message on Facebook at Reading Room – Skye) All welcome.

 February 28th: Storybones, Storyskin, an evening of poetry and stories by Margot Henderson, who will perform some of her work and share stories of her engaged practice as a Community Artist.
-Everyone welcome, £5 non-members.
-Held at Edinbane Community Hall, 7:30 p.m.
-Refreshments served.
+Edinbane Community Hall.

-April 25 – Feel free to join us for our (hopefully painless) AGM.
-Then the evening takes a special turn with our Special Guest speaker, our old friend, Roger Hutchinson, who will be talking about his new book, ‘The Butcher, the Baker, the Candlestick-Maker: The Story of Britain through its census, since 1801’.
-Written with a warm heart, the book is filled with interesting tidbits and we look forward to our evening with him.
-Edinbane Hall, 7:30 p.m. £5, non-members.
-All welcome.
-Refreshments served.
+April 25 – Our AGM.
+Then the evening took a special turn with our Special Guest speaker, our old friend, Roger Hutchinson, talking about his new book, ‘The Butcher, the Baker, the Candlestick-Maker: The Story of Britain through its census, since 1801’.
+Written with a warm heart, the book is filled with interesting tidbits and we enjoyed our evening with him.
+Edinbane Hall.

 July 25 – Margaret Bennett, folklorist – evening event plus workshop